Anwilcz/SEI-Project-2-59/README.md

 ## Key learning
 - Practice sending Axios requests in Node.js environment and processing the data included in the public server response.
 - Learning how to use public API, manage API keys and secure environment variables before the deployment using dotenv.
 The final project does not use an API that requires a key but we had practice testing other API’s for this project.
-- Trying out a new CSS library - Bulma
+- Trying out a new CSS library - Bulma.

 ## Future upgrades
-- Polishing CSS design
+- Polishing CSS design.
-- Making the webpage responsive to the different screen sizes
+- Making the webpage responsive to the different screen sizes.
 - Adding charts to the coin show page showing the price change in time.
 This was not possible due to the difficulties with accessing a free public API that would provide information about historical listings.
 - Implementation of a view that would allow comparing selected coins and their mathematical indicators.